 Thanks to recent advancements in technology and surgical techniques, cataract surgery has become one of the safest and most effective surgical procedures performed today.
-Each year more than one million seniors have their cataracts successfully removed and The Wright Eye Center has performed more than 20,000 cataract surgeries.
+The Wright Eye Center has performed over 40,000 cataract surgeries.

 More than 50% of people over the age of 60 – and a large percentage of those younger – have vision that is impaired by cataracts.
 Cataracts are so common that everyone will eventually develop a cataract if they live long enough.
 Despite recent breakthroughs in technology and surgical techniques, cataracts continue to be one of the leading causes of poor vision among seniors worldwide.
 The length of time for a cataract to develop can vary from a few months to several years.
 Vision loss from cataracts is gradual, which is why many patients have difficulty noticing the early symptoms.
 Some patients do not know when they should have their cataracts removed.
 Due to the advances in modern medicine, there is no reason to suffer with cataracts anymore!
 Join the millions who now enjoy the beauty of restored vision through the miracle of modern-day cataract surgery.
 Here are some signs and symptoms of cataracts:

 Signs & symptoms of cataracts

 A cataract occurs when the lens of the eye becomes cloudy.
 At first a cataract is small, so only a tiny part of your lens is affected, and you may not notice it.
 Over time, however, the cataract will grow and cause cloudy vision.